 Mae

-There are restaurants where the cuisine is unappealable and Mae, recently opened in the upper area of Barcelona, is one of them.
-A gastronomic restaurant that proposes a syncretism of a round trip to Costa Rica, country of origin of two of the three founding partners.
-The local part is provided by Germán Espinosa, who comes from Martí Berasategui’s Fonda Espanya, making it clear that the school of the country’s most starred chef is also indisputable.
+There are restaurants where the cuisine is unquestionably top-notch, and Mae, a recent opening in Barcelona’s Zona Alta, is one of them.
+A fine-dining restaurant that offers a fusion inspired by a round-trip journey to Costa Rica, the home country of two of the three founding partners.
+The local touch comes from Germán Espinosa, who hails from Martí Berasategui’s Fonda Espanya, making it clear that the culinary school of the country’s most-starred chef is, too, unquestionable.

-Thus, Mae (something like colleague in the Costa Rican country), offers a couple of tasting menus where to walk through starters that are virguerías and that summarize the purpose of the place, with dishes like fried egg yolk with steak tartar and marrow, bread with sourdough of 80 years with pejibaye butter (a Costa Rican fruit) or crunchy peus de porc with shrimp tartar and tomato tree.
-The starters alone are worth the visit but, as I said, the main courses (although sometimes they don’t quite fit into this syncretic journey), are absolutely undeniable.
+Thus, Mae (which means something like “buddy” in Costa Rican slang) offers a couple of tasting menus where you can sample starters that are absolute masterpieces and encapsulate the restaurant’s purpose, with dishes like fried egg yolk with steak tartare and bone marrow, 80-year-old sourdough bread with pejibaye butter (a Costa Rican fruit), or crispy pig’s trotters with shrimp tartare and tree tomato.
+The starters alone would make the visit worthwhile, but, as mentioned, the main courses (though they sometimes don’t quite fit into this eclectic journey) are absolutely unquestionable.

 📍C/ de Sant Elies, 22, Sarrià-Sant Gervase